verificatum/verificatum-vts-ba/README.md

 provide a drop-in wrapper class with identical API.
-The main reasons to switch to VTS-BA is that it is written in TypeScript with modern language constructs, and is more robust, thoroughly tested and documented.
-It is faster as well.
+The main reasons to switch to VTS-BA is that it is written in TypeScript with modern language constructs, and is more robust, thoroughly tested and documented, but it is faster as well.

 JSBN lacks proper documentation.
 Thus, although our class is a trivial wrapper we rely on users to give feedback if we implemented anything